kanata-php/conveyor-laravel-broadcaster/Readme.md

 > event(new App\Events\TestEvent( message: 'my message', channel: 'my-channel'));
 > ```

+> **Important**: notice that we are using `ShouldBroadcastNow` instead of `ShouldBroadcast`.
+Conveyor doesn't need queueing and is much faster this way.
+If you want, you can still use queues.

 Example of usage in a view with authorization at this point: